chrismetcalf/GOC-API-Stnd-new-structure/README.md

 For consistency API documentation should be segregated into a common location.
 Common practice is to maintain a developer's resource, although no fixed standard exist `/developer/` is a consistent term.

-Use one of the following as per the institution's inherant web delivery infrastrucutre.
+Use one of the following as per the institution's inherent web delivery infrastructure.

 * `/developer/`
 * `/developpeur/`